otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## State machine

-This is the state machine for when a client wants to publish User Profiles, Prekey Profiles or Prekey Messages to the Prekey Server, or when it queries for the status.
+This is the state machine for when a client wants to publish Client Profiles, Prekey Profiles or Prekey Messages to the Prekey Server, or when it queries for the status.